 Naptime has been rather short lately but I had plenty of time to get these together and set the invitation up.
 It really doesn’t take that long to make these.

--Color Samples (paint chips/swatches; Multiple single color “large” ones in different colors or one large and one multi-tone sample in each color of the large ones you have chosen.
+- Multiple single color “large” ones in different colors and one multi-tone sample in each color of the large ones you have chosen.
 You can get these free at big box stores or home improvement stores.

-To put them together I wrote a number on each large paint swatch & used the hole punch to create the number of holes on the side to match the number I had written on each card.
+To put them together write a number on each large paint swatch.
+Use a hole punch to create the number of holes on the side that matches the number written on each card.
 If you don’t have a hole punch handy you can always draw dots with a marker instead.
 These will be the spots where your toddlers can match the colored clothespins and numbers to the cards.

 I laminated the paint chips when I was done.
-We’re focusing 1 thru 5 with my toddler group you can easily adapt this for higher numbers.
+We’re focusing counting practice with numbers 1 thru 5 with my toddler group you can easily adapt this for higher numbers.

 The girls enjoyed this and spend a lot of time matching colors and counting the numbers.
 I leave this out for them to play with as they want and each day it gets used several times.